ssinha210/spring_security/README.md

 - The home page (`/`) is accessible by all without any authentication.
 - The `/admin` endpoint returns a 401 Unauthorized error if accessed without proper authentication.
 - With authentication, both `/admin` and `/user` endpoints are accessible based on the user roles.

----

-Feel free to modify this README as needed for your project.
-Let me know if you need any further assistance!